Burst-Statistics/definitions/readme.txt

 Tested up to: 4.1
 Stable tag: 1.0.0.2

-Plugin to autoreplace in the content of a page or post every instance of a word that is defined in the definitions.
-By creating a separate page for every definition you create a lot of high value content, so it is seo friendly.
+Determine posts to be the definition of a word.
+In the content of all other posts the word will be replaced with a link to the definition.

 == Installation ==
-Download the plugin from the wordpres plugin directory Upload the plugin in your plugins directory,
+Download the plugin from the wordpress plugin directory Upload the plugin in your plugins directory,
 Go to “plugins” in your wordpress admin, then click activate